Glocal Intermissions

 50 years of Performance art in Ireland

-Hosted in Belfast , the symposium will feature keynote presentations, Exhibitions, archival screenings, participatory and solo performances, and panel discussions that trace the lineage of performance art from its early provocations to its contemporary, socially engaged forms.
-From Alastair MacLennan’s duration all works with students of Belfast School of art from 1975 to the site-responsive practices shaping today’s cultural landscape, this event celebrates performance as a tool of resistance, enquiry and embodiment.
+Hosted in Belfast , the symposium will feature keynote presentations, exhibitions, archival screenings, participatory and solo performances, and panel discussions that trace the lineage of performance art from its early provocations to its contemporary, socially engaged forms.
+From Alastair MacLennan’s durational works with students of Belfast School of Art, 1975 to the site-responsive practices shaping today’s cultural landscape, this event celebrates performance as a tool of resistance, enquiry and embodiment.
 Reaching from Belfast to a global network of performance art opportunities.
 Transforming lives as it goes.

 The programme invites attendees to explore the intersections of body, place, and memory—re framing performance art not only as spectacle, but as a living archive of Ireland’s evolving identity.
 Highlights include:

-• Keynote by Emeritus Professor Alistair Maclennahan reflecting on his 50 years of experience.
+• Keynote by Emeritus Professor Alastair Maclennan reflecting on his 50 years of experience.

 • Live interventions by Bbeyond artists